The Reward of Bravery. . .

-Our coat of arms, a Wolves head upon a blade dates back over 1000 years from a single act of bravery that saved a King and was greatly rewarded.
+Our charge, a Wolves head resting upon a blade goes back over 1000 years from an act of bravery that saved a King and was greatly rewarded.

-Today we proudly offer our mark to be worn by all the World's courageous.
+We now proudly offer the Wolf to be worn by all the World's courageous.
+For your scars, your history... you're GAME-WORN.

 1014 AD. . .